On Risk and Time Pressure: When to Think and When to Do

 In our model, \emph{any} decrease in the time remaining upon the arrival of progress reduces its value: there is less time to convert progress into a solution.
 Hence, the agent faces a crucial time tradeoff: delaying thinking reduces the expected time remaining when progress arrives and thus makes it less valuable.

 \paragraph{Relative Concavity of the Value of Progress.} The primary assumption that leads to \Cref{lem:ded} is that the relative concavity of the value of progress is sufficiently high.
 This assumption implies that the evolution of the deadline effect dominates the other effects on the agent's preference as the time remaining increases.
-We believe that this assumption is helpful for focusing on the main tradeoff between risk and time pressure.
+This assumption helps to focus on the main tradeoff between risk and time pressure.
 However, we could weaken the assumption without losing tractability.
 The main difference is that we may obtain two disjoint intervals in which the agent pulls the thinking arm and two disjoint intervals in which the agent pulls the doing arm.
 The underlying economic reason is that once the time pressure has become relatively weak, the thinking arm may have a payoff advantage over the doing arm.

-\subparagraph{Example 6.} Consider a variant of \nameref{par:ex_safe} in which $\nu<\bar{p}\lambda$; that is, the arrival of progress triggers a new bandit arm that has a relatively low arrival rate.
-It follows that the change in the deadline effect, $V''(\tau)$, will be dominated by the change in the payoff-on-arrival effect, $p_\tau \lambda V'(\tau)$, when $p_\tau$\textemdash and thus the weight on the payoff on the arrival effect\textemdash is relatively high.
+\begin{example} Consider a variant of \cref{example_implications} in which $\nu<\bar{p}\lambda$; that is, the arrival of progress triggers a new bandit arm that has a relatively low arrival rate.
+It follows that the change in the deadline effect, $V''(\tau)$, will be dominated by the change in the payoff-on-arrival effect, $p_\tau \lambda V'(\tau)$, when $p_\tau$\textemdash and thus the weight on the payoff on the arrival effect\textemdash is relatively high. \end{example}

 In particular, to further simplify this example for illustrative purposes, assume that $B_\nu=B+\frac{c}{\mu}$ and $c_\nu=0$.
 Once the belief has sufficiently deteriorated such that $p_\tau \lambda = \nu$, the continuation game is nested by our model. \Cref{lem:ded} applies.
 We show numerically that the optimal policy may have the following structure: the agent (i) starts thinking, (ii) switches to doing, (iii) switches back to thinking, and (iv) and returns to the doing arm for a Hail Mary.
 For an intuition of the resulting changes and additional details, see \Cref{sub:discussion_of_example_par:ex_double_think}.